marklogic/marklogic-spark-connector/docs/reading.md

 - `spark.marklogic.read.batchIds.xquery` - an XQuery program to evaluate.

 You are free to return any sequence of batch identifiers.
-For each one, the connector will invoke your regular custom code with an external variable named `BATCH_IDENTIFIER` of type `String`.
+For each one, the connector will invoke your regular custom code with an external variable named `BATCH_ID` of type `String`.
 You are then free to use this value to return a set of results associated with the batch.

 As an example, consider an application with a collection named "customer" containing hundreds of millions of URIs.